UPDATE: Man dies after helicopter crash near Prineville Airport

 - prineville police

-A helicopter crash near the Prineville Airport on Saturday morning left the pilot and his passenger with serious injuries.
+A helicopter crash near the Prineville Airport on Saturday morning killed one person and left another with serious injuries.

 The helicopter crashed in an open field approximately 200 yards south of Houston Lake Road in the area of the Crook County Landfill.
 No ground injuries or property damage were reported.